-Saffy would like to welcome you and your dog to our luxury Dog Friendly B&B Shropshire, Hopton House.
+Saffy And Ralph would like to welcome you and your dog to our luxury Dog Friendly B&B Shropshire, Hopton House.

 We love dogs at Hopton House and are very happy to welcome friendly adult dogs and their owners to the Ground Floor Barn Room.
 We don’t have a limit on the number of dogs we welcome, within reason, but if you want to bring more than 3 please just give us a call to discuss.

 The Barn is perfect for Dogs and owners who enjoy a bit of luxury.
-It has wooden floors with rugs and direct access out into the garden – so ideal for taking your dog out for an early morning or late evening walk without fear of disturbing other guests or our own Saffy.
+It has wooden floors with rugs and direct access out into the garden – so ideal for taking your dog out for an early morning or late evening walk without fear of disturbing other guests or our own dogs.

 We’re not big on rules at Hopton House but we’d be grateful if you could read the following carefully to ensure you and our other guests have a relaxing stay;

-- We are happy to welcome friendly, well behaved dogs and their owners, but no dogs that are likely to be aggressive to other dogs or people please
+- We are happy to welcome friendly, well behaved dogs and their owners

 - Within reason and provided they are kept under control, we don’t have a limit on the number of dogs we accept

 - We have free range hens, so please keep your dog under control at all times, and be mindful that not everyone likes dogs, so please don’t let your dog approach other guests unless they encourage it

 - The garden is fairly well dog proofed but if you own a talented escapologist, who is likely to get through, or over the fence ( we have standard stock fencing), please be aware that we usually have sheep and cows in the next field

 - Any bagged dog waste should be put in the small grey bin just outside of your room.
 Please clear up after your dog if they make a mess on the lawn or mown paths in the paddock.
 We supply dog poo bags